valenber/yaba/_docs/dev_log.md

 I added a call to [freecurrencyapi](https://freecurrencyapi.com/) inside the `exchange-service` to fetch exchange rates for currencies.
 It was very easy to integrate and has a generous free tier.

+## 09/12/2023

+I'm going to add authentication to the app.
+It seems that the most sensible approach is to protect the whole app at the ingress level.
+It will take care of all the current services and the ones we may implement in the future.
+To do this the nginx that we use as reverse proxy\[¹\], before forwarding requests to corect service has to consult the new `auth` service, that will determine if the request is authenticated or not.
+When ingress receives OK from the `auth` service in will forward the request following the rules in nginx.conf, otherwise it will return 404 for endpoints and redirect to login for client requests.

+\[¹\] This just means that it controls access from the Internet to a computer, rather than from computer to the Internet, the way a direct proxy does.